BioStacks

 About Xylanase

 Xylanase is a carbohydrase (a specific hemicellulase) that breaks down xylan, the main hemicellulose in plant cell walls.
 Human evidence is minimal: in-vitro and animal (broiler) work shows it can generate prebiotic xylo-oligosaccharides (XOS) from fiber, but reviewers note human clinical trials are still needed to confirm this in the GI tract.
 No standalone human efficacy RCTs; appears in digestive-enzyme blends.
 Activity is measured in XU, not mg.
+No mg dose range is defined on purpose — a nominal mg range would score an activity-unit label value as a mass.
 Not an essential nutrient.

 What Xylanase supports